D2klaas/Godot-4-VectorFieldNavigation/README.md

 **CURRENTLY IN WIP STATE, comments and suggestions appreciated !**

-This addon add's another pathfinding method besides astar and navmesh-navigation.
+This addon add's another pathfinding method besides astar and navmesh-navigation to Godot 4.

 Vector field navigation is espacialy usefull for large hordes or particle pathfinding.